 GMFCS E&R (Gross Motor Function Classification System – Extended and Revised)

-The gross motor skills (e.g. sitting and walking) of children and young people with cerebral palsy can be categorised into 5 different levels using a tool called the Gross Motor Function Classification System Expanded and Revised(GMFCS – E&R).
+The gross motor function of children and young people with cerebral palsy can be categorised into 5 different levels using a tool called the Gross Motor Function Classification System Expanded and Revised(GMFCS – E&R).

-GMFCS looks at movements such as sitting and walking.
+GMFCS looks at movements such as sitting, walking and use of mobility devices.
 It is helpful because it provides families and clinicians with:

 - a clear description of a child’s current motor function, and